Log in to your account

 Cream cheese, crème fraîche and mascarpone are predominantly made of cream, and like cream they are very high in fat and saturated fat.
 These are not health foods and where there are alternatives, it’s best to use them.

 Cream cheese has a smooth texture which is sweet, soft and spreadable.
-If you want to use cream cheese, try a reduced-fat version such as Tararua Lite at 16 per cent fat or the cottage and cream cheese blend, Philadelphia Extra Light cream cheese spread, with only 5 per cent fat.
+If you want to use cream cheese, try a reduced-fat or light version.

 We’ve included crème fraîche as it can be used in similar ways to a soft cheese, even though it is really a cultured sour cream.
 It can be whipped and it doesn’t separate when heated, so it is said to be a good alternative to cream, sour cream or thickened cream.
 Even the lite version, however, has 20 per cent fat so in some recipes you may find a thick yoghurt is a good substitute.